Dr. Muto

-Dr. Muto is a 2002 platform game developed and published by Midway Games.
+Dr. Muto is a 2002 platform game developed by Midway Games West.
 It was released for the PlayStation 2 and Xbox on November 11, 2002 and later released for the GameCube on December 17, 2002.
 An entirely different game with the same name was developed by Digital Eclipse and released for the Game Boy Advance on March 21, 2003.
 This is the last game designed by Ed Logg.

 The game follows Dr. Muto, a maniacal and genius mad scientist whose latest experiment has accidentally destroyed his own home planet.
 In order to rebuild his world, he steals organic matter from neighboring planets.
 Dr. Muto uses his invention, the Splizz Gun, to mutate and morph into other organisms to complete his tasks.
 Overall, the game received mixed reviews by critics.

 Gameplay

 In the game, Dr. Muto has the ability to morph into many creatures, and use a variety of gadgets to get through the game.
 Dr. Muto is able to turn into 5 different creatures with the use of the Splizz Gun in the game.
 These can be unlocked by collecting items like isotopes and animal DNA.
 These morphs also have special extras.
 There are seven different gadgets Dr. Muto can use.
 Players get the Splizz Gun at the start of the game, it allows Dr. Muto to extract DNA from enemies, electrocute and shoot lasers at enemies, and allows him to morph into five different creatures.